1Git2Clone/recordings-mover/README.md

 py move_recordings.py
 ```

-Optional but you can specify a specific year and/or month as numbers for it as well:
+Optional: you can specify a specific year and/or month as numbers for it as well:

 ```sh
 py move_recordings.py -y=2023 -m=1 # January